Written in the time of Covid19

 For small prints, to 12” square from 120 negatives and 10x15” from 35mm I use Leitz Focomat IIc and Ic enlargers with Ilford Multigrade heads.
 These are very simple to operate and set the contrast grade, but I never go outside a grade two to three contrast range.
 The Leitz Ic for 35mm has been fitted with a Rodenstock Apo-Rodagon and the auto-focus cam has been set to work with this lens through its entire range.
 Resetting a Focomat auto-focus cam for a new lens is easy within narrow limits and takes only a few moments.
 I have tried a Schneider Comonon S 50mm lens on the Focomat Ic, but it is outside the cam’s adjustment range.
 The Focomat IIc has a new 35mm glassless carrier and a 6x6cm glassless bottom frame for Rollei negatives, less glass equals less dust, but 120 needs a top glass for absolute flatness.
 These accessories for the IIc are from Kienzle Phototechnik, Wildberg, Germany.

-I tend to use the best cameras and lenses I can afford, but the word 'afford' is the limiting factor, so I have no M Leicas or Leitz M mount lenses and I have sold my Hasselblad kit.
-However, I do not compromise on darkroom, equipment quality.
-These are the best that can be obtained.
-The logic being that whatever the quality of the negative is it is filtered through the enlarger and lens, if these are poor quality the money spent on Nikon, Schneder or Leitz camera lenses is wasted.
+I tend to use good cameras and lenses, I have no M Leicas or Leitz M mount lenses and I have sold my Hasselblad kit, and will use almost any camera lens.
+However, I do not compromise on darkroom equipment.
+This are the best that can be obtained.
+The logic being that whatever the quality of the negative is it is filtered through the enlarger lens, if these are poor quality the money spent on Cooke, Leitz, Nikon, Schneder or Zeiss camera lenses is wasted.

 Photographic printmaking materials